 Two days after the show, we'll send you a settlement sheet showing all ticket sales.

-We deduct credit card transaction fees* as a show cost and cut you a check for 70% of the net proceeds.
+We deduct credit card transaction fees* as a show cost and split the net proceeds with you 50/50.

 *Transaction fees are equal to 2.9% of the ticket price + 30¢ per ticket.